TZA

 IWM is an exchange-traded fund (ETF) that seeks to track the performance of the Russell 2000 Index.
 The Russell 2000 Index measures the performance of the 2,000 smallest stocks in the Russell 3000 Index, representing a broad segment of small-cap U.S. companies.

-Optimize Your TZA Trading Now
+Transform Your TZA Trading Now

 Disclaimers